gutieresutomasu/Where-s-B1-/README.md

 | 48 | `2019-11-26` | |
 | 50 | `2019-12-10` | |

-You have an article you want us to work on?
+You have an article for the challenge?
 DM [@wheres_b1](https://twitter.com/wheres_b1) on twitter or send out a pull request here in Github.

 ## Resources